3 Sampling

 axis.ticks.x = element_blank())

-There is also a third way to understand variation!
-We can be numerically explicit about the amount of variation in our three sets of 1,000 values of prop_red by using the standard deviation.
-A standard deviation is a summary statistic that measures the amount of variation within a numerical variable.
-For all three sample sizes, let’s compute the standard deviation of the 1,000 proportions red.
+by using the standard deviation.
+A standard deviation is a summary statistic that measures the amount of variation within a numeric vector.
+For all three sample sizes, let’s compute the standard deviation of the 10,000 proportions red.

-Comparing standard deviations of proportions red for three different shovels
+Comparing standard deviations of proportions red for three different shovels | |

-Number of slots in shovel Standard deviation of proportions red
+Number of slots in shovel | Standard deviation of proportions red |

 Comparing the number of slots in the shovel with the standard deviation of proportions red.
 Here, we see that standard deviation decreases with higher sample sizes.
 Larger sample sizes yield more precise estimates.

-As the sample size increases, the sample to sample variation decreases, and our guesses at the true proportion of the urn’s beads that are red get more precise.
+As the sample size increases, the sample-to-sample variation decreases, and our guesses at the true proportion of the urn’s beads that are red get more precise.
 The larger the shovel, the more precise the result.

 Let’s take a step back from all the variance.
 The reality is that our code needs to be better optimized, as it is bad practice to make a separate tibble for each sample size.
 To make comparisons easier, let’s attempt to put all 3 shovel sizes in the same tibble using mapping.